Planning Awards Application Form

 Information and Instructions for Award Winners

-• A video, 90 seconds maximum – for use at the APPI 2025 Conference in Banff, October 20th during the Awards Banquet.
+• A video, 90 seconds maximum – for use at the APPI 2026 Planning Awards Ceremony at the 2026 APPI Conference in Calgary, September 28th during the evening Banquet.

 • The actual plan/project items in a video format to post on the APPI website.